-- 10. Transportation of Unsafe Items.
+10. Transportation of Unsafe Items.
 Drivers shall not permit pupil transportation vehicles to transport any items, animals, materials, weapons or look-a-like weapons or equipment which in any way would endanger the lives, health or safety of the children or other passengers and the driver.
 Look-a-like weapons associated with a school sponsored or approved activity may be transported only with written permission of a school administrator.
-Any items that would break or could produce injury if tossed about inside the pupil transportation vehicle when involved in an accident or sudden stop shall be secured. - 11.
-Supplemental Information.
+Personal safety or security devices (such as tasers, mace or pepper spray) may only be transported with the prior approval of an administrator of the District.
+Any items that would break or could produce injury if tossed about inside the pupil transportation vehicle when involved in an accident or sudden stop shall be secured.

+11. Supplemental Information.
 A copy of this plan shall be placed in each pupil transportation vehicle, kept at each school building, and made available upon request.
-Supplemental information with respect to operational and procedural guidelines used to administer this plan can be found in the District's safety and security plan adopted pursuant to 92 NAC10 and in the Nebraska Department of Education Pupil Transportation Guide. - 12.
-Vehicle drivers of small vehicles on activity trips.
+Supplemental information with respect to operational and procedural guidelines used to administer this plan can be found in the District's safety and security plan adopted pursuant to 92 NAC10 and in the Nebraska Department of Education Pupil Transportation Guide.

+12. Vehicle drivers of small vehicles on activity trips.
 The District will provide drivers of small vehicles with instruction on and guidance for emergency evacuation procedures, first aid, and emergency equipment.
 Drivers of small vehicles are generally expected to follow this Plan in the event of an emergency evacuation.
-The District's director of transportation may provide additional guidance for drivers of small vehicles to increase student safety. - 13.
-Student Instruction.
-At least twice during each school year, each pupil who is transported in a school vehicle shall be instructed in safe riding practices and participate in emergency evacuation drills. - 14.
-Driver Capacity.
+The District's director of transportation may provide additional guidance for drivers of small vehicles to increase student safety.

+13. Student Instruction.
+At least twice during each school year, each pupil who is transported in a school vehicle shall be instructed in safe riding practices and participate in emergency evacuation drills.

+14. Driver Capacity.
 To confirm a driver has the ability to conduct daily tasks and emergency evacuations, drivers must: (a) pass a prescribed physical examination administered by a Certified Medical Examiner at least every two years and provide the employer with a copy of the medical certificate; (b) pass a transportation screening every year; (c) participate in required in-service training which includes emergency evacuation training; and (d) if required, to have a Commercial Driver's License (CDL) to operate the vehicle, participate in the drug and alcohol testing program as required by federal law.
 Should a driver have a medical concern throughout the year, the Superintendent or Superintendent's designee will work with the driver to confirm a drivers' ability to conduct the daily tasks and emergency evacuations prior to transporting students.

 Legal Reference: Neb.
-Rev. Stat. §§ 79-318, 79-602, 79-607 and 79-608

-Title 92, Nebraska Administrative Code, Chapters 91 and 92
+Rev. Stat.
+Sec.
+79-318, 79-602, 79-607 and 79-608 Title 92, Nebraska Administrative Code, Chapters 91 and 92